kimdurante/gis-workshop-waml-template/content/metadata/metadata.md

 parent: Metadata
 ---

-## Creating Metadata
+## Creating Metadata with a Spreadsheet

-Creating metadata using a spreadsheet and scripts is usually faster and more efficient than creating metadata directly in ArcCatalog.
+Using a CSV template and Python scripts to generate ArcGISXML metadata.

+Copy the metadata management files (LINK) into the collection folder.

 ### Create a Spreadsheet

-Copy the metadata management files (LINK) into the collection folder.
 In data.csv, create a row for each layer and supply the appropriate metadata fields.
+This workflow uses layers from the California Farmland Mapping and Monitoring 2014 collection.

-Example: Important Farmland, Alameda County, California, 2014
+Example layer: Important Farmland, Alameda County, California, 2014

 |Field|Example|